MilosProgr/upravljanje-ljudskim-resursima/README.md

 # Human Resource Management
-This is the project ffor the HRM
+This is the project for the HRM